tyan001/BEAM/README.md

 - Fully shareable for research and education

 We specifically employed **CTGAN** (Conditional Tabular GAN) for synthetic data generation, ensuring high-quality, realistic samples while maintaining complete confidentiality.

+## 🎯 Project Goal & Baseline Performance

+**Important Context:** This feature search project aims to identify the best feature combinations based on what was achieved with the original dataset:

+- 📊 **Original Dataset Size**: ~2,200 samples
+- 🎯 **Six-Class Classification**: ~70% F1 score on test data
+- ⚡ **Combined five-class classification**: ~80% F1 score on test data

+The feature search explores various biomarker and cognitive score combinations to **replicate and optimize these results** using the synthetic dataset.
+The goal is to find the optimal set of features that can achieve comparable performance while maintaining model interpretability.

 ## 📁 Repository Structure
 ```